 NavMesh Volumes#

 Many NavMesh Volumes can be added to the stage as needed by going to Create > Navigation > NavMesh Include/Exclude Volume.
-NavMesh Include volumes are used to gather all mesh geometry withing the axis-aligned include volume bounds.
+NavMesh Include volumes are used to gather all mesh geometry within the axis-aligned include volume bounds.
 NavMesh Exclude volumes are used to clip out unwanted mesh geometry from large axis-aligned exclude volume bounds.
 NavMesh Volumes can be moved and scaled to ensure the right fit.
 They are axis-aligned, so the rotation is not considered.
-Multiple NavMesh volumes can be be placed near each other to extend new areas of the NavMesh.
+Multiple NavMesh volumes can be placed near each other to extend new areas of the NavMesh.

 NavMesh Areas#